dirk-dev/Bamazon/README.md

 # Bamazon

+## About the App

+Bamazon is an app that simulates a small-scale web store accessed through a CLI.
+It uses a SQL database to store the product inventory.
+JavaScript is used to enter customer orders, update inventory, and calculate the total amount owed.

 ## Setup - MySQL/MAMP

 1. You will need to have a MySQL server running to use this app.
 MAMP is free software that runs a MySQL server on your local machine.
 Their URL can be found in the `Technologies Used` section below.
 Once you have a MySQL server running, take note of the `host`, `port`, `user` and `password` info on the server.
 On MAMP, this can be accessed clicking on the `open start page` icon on the MAMP app.

 <kbd> <img src="images/screenshots/mamp_connection_info.png"/><kbd>

 2. Install and configure the MySQL database app.
 For `MySQL Workbench`, on the start screen, click on the add or edit icons next to `MySQL Connections` and check that the settings correspond to the MAMP settings.
 The password is normally `root`.
 Once the settings are entered, click the `Test Connection` button to confirm that the connection is working.

 <kbd> <img src="images/screenshots/mysql_manage_server_onnections.png"/><kbd>

 ## Setup - Database:

 1. Open the code for `bamazon_schema.sql` in your text editor, copy it, and paste it into the Query window of `MySQL Workbench`.

 2. Click the leftmost lightning-bolt icon (to the right of the disk icon), or select Query - Execute (All or Selection) in the Workbench menu.
 This will create the schema (skeleton) for the database.